Chana chaat is this crazy Indian chickpea salad. Green chilies, onions, cilantro, cucumber, and this crazy tangy spice mix.

 It makes the perfect Indian inspired backyard BBQ.
 Some good tandoori chicken.
 Chana chaat.
 Gunpowder potatoes.
 A nice green salad.
 Maybe a kachumber salad.
 That’s a pretty good party menu.
 For me anyway.

 Chaat masala.
 As a snack.
 Or a side.
 Or even a vegetarian main course.
-Just tasty stuff.
+Just really tasty stuff.

 - 2 cans chickpeas